dialogic-godot/documentation/documentation/classes/class_dialogiccharacterevent.md

 The type of action of this event (JOIN/LEAVE/UPDATE).
-See [Actions].
+See .

 ---